samuelmtimbo/unit/README.md

 ## unit

-unit is a General Purpose Visual Programming Language and Environment built with a primary focus on Developer Experience.
+unit is a General Purpose Visual Programming Language and Environment built with a primary focus on unifying the currently fragment Developer Experience and Computing Environment.

 It is heavily inspired by Live, Data Flow, Reactive, Functional and Object Oriented Programming paradigms.
 Formally, units are Multi Input Multi Output (MIMO) Finite State Machines (FSM).
 A program in unit is represented as a Graph.